akka/akka/akka-docs-new/src/main/paradox/guide/modules.md

 * How to remove failed hosts/systems (or scale down the system) so that all remaining members agree on the remaining subset of the cluster?
 * How to distribute computations among the current set of members?
 * How do I designate members of the cluster to a certain role, in other words to provide certain services and not others?

-### Persistence

-Just like objects in OOP actors keep their state in volatile memory.
-Once the system is shut down, gracefully or because of a crash, all data that was in memory is lost.
-Persistence provide patterns to enable actors to persist events that lead to their current state.
-Upon startup events can be replayed to restore the state of the entity hosted by the actor.
-The event stream can be queried and fed into additional processing pipelines (an external Big Data cluster for example) or alternate views (like reports).

-Persistence tackles the following problems:

-* How do I restore the state of an entity/actor when system restarts or crashes?
-* How do I implement a [CQRS system](https://msdn.microsoft.com/en-us/library/jj591573.aspx)?
-* How do I ensure reliable delivery of messages in face of network errors and system crashes?
-* How do I introspect domain events that has lead an entity to its current state?

-### Cluster Singleton

-A common (in fact, a bit too common) use case in distributed systems is to have a single entity responsible for a given task which is shared among other members of the cluster and migrated if the host system fails.
-While this undeniably introduces a common bottleneck for the whole cluster that limits scaling, there are scenarios where the use of this pattern is unavoidable.
-Cluster singleton allows a cluster to elect an actor system which will host a particular actor while other systems can always access said service independently from where it is.

-The Singleton module can be used to solve these problems:

-* How do I ensure that only one instance is running of a service in the whole cluster?
-* How do I ensure that the service is up even if the system hosting it currently crashes or shut down during the process of scaling down?
-* How do I reach this instance from any member of the cluster assuming that it can migrate to other systems over time?

 ### Cluster Sharding